 The most common way people absorb Vitamin D is from the sun, but in the Fall and Winter seasons, it can sometimes become more difficult to get all of the Vitamin D that our bodies need.

-Since Vitamin D is such an essential part of staying healthy, we’ve compiled list of tips to assist you in making sure to get that Vitamin D your body craves in the months with less sun.
+Since Vitamin D is such an essential part of staying healthy, we’ve compiled a list of tips to ensure that you get that Vitamin D your body craves during the cloudy months.

 - Vitamin D Supplements